UKLLC/Guidebook/ukllc_book/docs/ukllc_managed_data/UKLLC_generated/Datasets/LPS_derived/understanding_demog.md

 >For some variables included in the harmonised datasets, it may be that UK LLC does not have the complete list of response options available to LPS participants.
 Where this is the case, the absence of a possible option (e.g. ‘prefer not to answer’) from the responses presented does not mean that option was not available to LPS participants.
 All that can be inferred is that, if that option was available, it was not selected by anyone included in the datasets shared with UK LLC.

 ## The future
-Whenever a new LPS joins UK LLC, their demographic variables wil be harmonised and added to the RETURNED dataset.
+Whenever a new LPS joins UK LLC, their demographic variables wil be harmonised and added to the UK LLC demographic datasets.
 These Guidebook pages will be updated to reflect these changes.